These chocolate chip cookies need no introduction really.

 - To make the brown butter, melt 1/2 cup of unsalted butter in a pan over medium heat for about 5 minutes, until the butter foams and little brown specks appear.
 Be careful not to let it burn!
 Once the butter turns an amber color and has a nutty aroma, remove it from the heat and stir in 2 teaspoons of water or milk (to make up for the loss of moisture) to the brown butter.
 Transfer it to a small bowl to cool to room temperature.

 - In a mixer or a large bowl, mix butter and sugars until combined.
 Add egg and vanilla extract.
 Mix until smooth and well combined.
-To the same bowl, add flour, baking soda, and salt.
+To the same bowl, add flour, espresso powder, baking soda, and salt.
 Mix until just combined.
 Do NOT over mix.
 Fold in chopped chocolate.

 - Using a cookie scoop, form dough into balls (approx. 1.5 tablespoons of dough).
 Place on a baking sheet and refrigerate the dough balls for, at least, 20 minutes (the longer, the better).
 You can freeze any leftover dough for future use.